-However, the security landscape is now more complex and confusing than ever, with numerous different types of software defending against multiple kinds of threats.
-This can make it hard to identify which particular product is best-suited to your needs.
+Despite this, the security landscape is now more confusing and complex than ever, with a number of different kinds of software defending multiple types of threats.
+This can sometimes make it a challenge to find which specific product is best for your needs.

-Antivirus and antimalware are two of the most common types of security software, but while they may sound like they do the same job, they're actually slightly different.
-Antivirus software offers general-purpose protection for your device, guarding it against a variety of known pre-existing exploits and viruses.
-Antimalware, on the other hand, is a more specialised layer of defence specifically designed to fight ransomware and Trojans.
-While many organisations and professionals have chosen to stick with generic antivirus, many have also augmented this with additional antimalware tools.
+Two of the most common types of security software are antivirus and antimalware.
+While it may seem they perform a similar job, they vary slightly.
+Antivirus software provides general-purpose protection for your devices, defending it against several known pre-existing exploits and viruses.
+On the other hand, antimalware tends to be more specialised by providing a layer of defence specifically designed to combat Trojans and ransomware.
+Even though various professionals and organisations have decided to opt for generic antivirus, many have also augmented this with other antimalware tools.

 What is malware?

-Malware (short for 'malicious software') is a broad umbrella term for any software designed to harm you or your machine.
-Although the term was coined around the same time as phrases like 'computer virus', it didn't enter mainstream use until the late 2000s.
+Malware, short for 'malicious software', is a broad umbrella term attributed to any piece of software which has been created to harm you or your machine.
+Even though the term was invented at the same time as phrases like 'computer virus', it didn't become mainstream until the late 2000s.

-It's important to note that 'malware' and 'virus' are not synonyms.
-Viruses are a specific kind of malware, commonly marked by their ability to self-replicate and spread through networks - a characteristic that they share with worms, another form of malware.
-Viruses can be coded to perform a number of functions, but the victim generally has to be tricked into activating it by opening a malicious program or file.
+It is important to point out that 'virus' and 'malware' aren't synonyms.
+Viruses tend to be a very specific type of malware, commonly identified by their ability to self-replicate and spread through networks.
+This is a characteristic they share with worms, a different form of malware.
+Viruses can also be coded to perform several functions, but usually, the victim must be tricked into activating it by opening a malicious file or program.

 What is antivirus software?